-Five years ago I tried to describe the Next Generation of Retail Stores by setting up 5 characteristics that would define them: Online In-Store, Pay Anywhere, Relationship, In-Store Edutainment, and Social Hub.
-In the past few years, Online In-Store and Pay Anywhere became known as Omnichannel, as continuous flow of customer touchpoints with a brand/retailer.
-Last 2 characteristics have become a norm as well, from the introduction of Verizon community tables, social and comfortable AT&T store learning centers, all the way to the renaming of Apple Stores to Apple Town Squares!
-This may sound dramatic and pretentions to some, but remember; Apple is the forefront runner in the wireless industry game.
-At the end of the day, it all boils down to the third characteristic – Relationship.
+Five years ago I tried to describe the next-generation of retail stores by setting up five characteristics that would define them.
+Those characteristics are: Online In-Store, Pay Anywhere, Relationship, In-Store Edutainment, and Social Hub.
+In the past few years, Online In-Store and Pay Anywhere became known as Omnichannel, as continuous flow of customer touch points with a brand and retailer.
+Last two characteristics have become a norm as well from the introduction of Verizon community tables, social and comfortable AT&T store learning centers, all the way to the renaming of Apple Stores to Apple Town Squares!
+This may sound dramatic and pretentious to some, but remember; Apple is the forefront runner in the wireless industry game.
+At the end of the day, it all boils down to the third characteristic — Relationship.
 Customers are humans and they want to have a relationship with other humans that they can rely on and trust.

 So, what is in the wireless retail cards in the next five years from the customers’ point of view?

 It’s very good news for retailers.
 Kevin’s vision suggests that all wireless offerings are and will be the center of our lives for the foreseeable future.
 Customers have some new norms though.
 Some businesses have anticipated them already: